mdn/content/files/en-us/web/api/svgangle/converttospecifiedunits/index.md

 ### Parameters

 - `unitType`
   - : A constant representing the unit type to which the angle's value should be converted.
-This must be one of the constant values defined for the {{domxref("SVGAngle.unitType")}} property, with the exception of `SVG_ANGLETYPE_UNKNOWN`.
+This must be one of the constant values defined for the {{domxref("SVGAngle.unitType", "unitType")}} property, with the exception of `SVG_ANGLETYPE_UNKNOWN`.
     - `SVGAngle.SVG_ANGLETYPE_DEG`: convert to degrees
     - `SVGAngle.SVG_ANGLETYPE_RAD`: convert to radians
     - `SVGAngle.SVG_ANGLETYPE_GRAD`: convert to gradians